-We and the selling shareholder have granted the underwriter a 30-day option to purchase up to an additional 600,000 shares of our common stock to cover over-allotments, if any, at the public offering price per share, less discounts and commissions.
+We and the selling shareholders have granted the underwriter a 30-day option to purchase up to an additional 675,000 shares of our common stock to cover over-allotments, if any, at the public offering price per share, less discounts and commissions.

-The underwriter expects that the shares of our common stock will be ready for delivery to purchasers on or about .
+The underwriter expects that the shares of our common stock will be ready for delivery to purchasers on or about 2006.

-JMP SECURITIES
+JMP Securities

-The date of this prospectus is , 2006
+The date of this prospectus is